Episode 2 with Kaila Johnston and Dr. Amy Shawanda

 In this second episode on Indigenous Health and Indigenous wellness, we will be hearing multiple excerpts throughout Bryce’s 1922 The Story of a National Crime pamphlet.

-Today, we will be unpacking the history of health and wellness found in Dr. Peter H. Bryce’s research on children in residential schools, and its relevance in contemporary contexts.
+In this episode, we unpack the history of health and wellness found in Dr. Peter H. Bryce’s research on children in residential schools, and its relevance in contemporary contexts.

 Host and Guests

 Stanley (Bobby) Henry, OCT, is of the Ball Deer Clan.
 He is a member of the Cayuga Nation, a nation of the Six Nations of the Haudenosaunee Confederacy.
 He is a community member of Six Nations of the River Territory and has spent 15+ years of his life in K-12 Cayuga language immersion education.
 He is a Ph.D. student in Trent University’s Ph.D. program in Indigenous Studies and holds a Master of Education degree in Indigenous Education from Lakehead University.
 Bobby is an Assistant Professor in Brock University’s Faculty of Education.
 His research interests are issues in Indigenous education, Indigenous language pedagogies and regeneration, and decolonizing and Indigenizing PK-12 education.